Love Me Tender (1956) – THE PREMIERE

 By Bob Pakes

 In this article we take a look at the big premiere of Elvis’ first movie at the Paramount Theatre in New York.
 No expenses were spared in order to launch Elvis’ moviecareer and further deepen his already meteoric rise to fame in late 1956.
-He seemed to be all over the place at the same time (either in the flesh or in a cardboard version).
-And Elvis had now also arived in Hollywood.

 Due to the clever marketing schemes by Presley’s management, Elvis ruled the media.
 And not just on the eastcoast!